-If you press it, it will switch on the camera’s Wi-Fi, at which time you will need to enter the wifi settings on your mobile device and choose the camera as the connection type.
+If you press it, it will switch on the camera’s wifi when you enter your mobile device’s wifi settings and choose the camera as the connection type.
 The procedure is finished when the software called Camera Window is opened.

-Last but not least, the application may function as a remote viewfinder and a shutter release.
+Last, the application may function as a remote viewfinder and a shutter release.
 It only has a zoom, self-timer, shutter release, and flash (provided you have the pop-up flash attached), but it helps take pictures of wildlife and large groups of people.
 However, it cannot be used to begin or terminate the playback of a video.